AyeletKat/EMBED-server/README.md

 - `filter/options`: Returns the unique options for the filters that in the electron app under the **Filters** column.
 - `filter/abnormality-options`: Returns the unique options for the filters that in the electron app under the **Abnormality Params** column.
-- `filter/empi-anons`: Returns the unique anonymized EMPIs in the dataset.
+- `filter/empi-anons`: Returns the unique anonymized EMPIs (patient IDs) in the dataset.
 - `filter/image-ids`: Returns the unique image IDs in the dataset. *Uses for inner processes in the electron and not as a filter*

 **image**